FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 }
 ```

 `OnGet` is the important method.
-Here we sign out using a method of our authentication library, delete the JWT cookie and send the user to the FusionAuth logout endpoint.
-An alternative would be to have an HTTP client in this class call that logout endpoint instead of sending the browser there.
+Here we sign out using a method of our authentication library, delete the JWT cookie and send the user to the FusionAuth OAuth logout endpoint.
 Don't forget to add the `Logout` page to the navigation, but only if the user is signed in:

 ```html
 ...